For many this is the season of giving. In that spirit, this post addresses frequently asked questions about donations to local governments.

 A local unit also has specific authority to conduct a fundraising raffle, as long as the raffle complies with the provisions in G.S.
 14-309.15.
 Specifically, the raffle is lawful if: (1) the maximum cash prize value is limited to $125,000, or the real property value is limited to $500,000; (2) the raffle is not held in conjunction with bingo; (3) at least 90% of the net proceeds of the raffle are used for local government purposes; and (4) none of the raffle proceeds are used to pay any person to conduct the raffle or to rent the space where tickets are received or sold or the drawing is conducted.

 Local units are generally exempt from the requirements and prohibitions imposed by the state solicitation law (G.S.
 Ch.
 131F).
 It is up to the unit’s governing board to set the appropriate scope and degree of the unit’s solicitation activities, which likely will vary on the nature of the program or project for which support is requested.
+A unit’s employees are not empowered to solicit funds on behalf of the unit except as approved by the board.

 Is a donation to a local unit tax deductible?